How Wendy Williams Changed Daytime TV in Her Own Unscripted Way (Column)

 One day, I appeared on the show the day after Yom Kippur.
 Williams knew because her team had asked for me to come on the day before, but I wasn’t available since I was observing the Jewish holiday.
 The next day, when I went on the show, Williams’ opening line was, “Wags, I know you were ‘up in there’ all day yesterday atoning!”
 Another time, during the pandemic, I was part of a virtual segment that ended up going viral.
 If you’re a fan of the show, or on TikTok, you’ve probably seen it.
 I came on to discuss my reporting on Britney Spears’ conservatorship case.
 Williams was not always pro #FreeBritney on her show, but when I relayed a few moments from inside the courtroom and spoke about about the pop star’s testimony, Williams shouted, in reference to Spears’ family, “Death to them all!”
 As a journalist, I had to keep my cool, as her audience went wild — something that is not so easy in the midst of all the “Wendy-isms.”

 Part of Williams’ departure that feels so unsettling is the nature of her exit.
 Over the past few years, Williams was candid with her audience about her personal battles.
 She was living in a sober house, she went through unimaginable heartache with a public divorce — and yet, she still showed up on live TV every day.
 Until she didn’t.
 Battling health issues for the past few years, Williams would take breaks from her show, but she would always come back.
-Even after she fainted on live TV, dressed as the Statue of Liberty during a Halloween episode.
+Even after she fainted during a segment, dressed as the Statue of Liberty during a Halloween episode, she carried on and finished the episode..
 This past season ultimately ended up being the final, after Williams was replaced by rotating guests hosts and panels (disclaimer: myself included), who subbed in for a full year.
 Eventually, Debmar-Mercury had to make the decision to end the show, but in a recent interview, their co-presidents Mort Marcus and Ira Bernstein told me they’d love to get back in business with her when the time is right.

 Anytime a daytime talk show ends, it feels like the loss of a family member who you’ve welcomed into your living room every day — and Williams certainly was the wackiest of family members.
 I, for one, am rooting for Williams, her good health and whatever she does next.